bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 ## Internet Archive

-For the first day I had planned a visit to Internet Archive's HQ (I learned about this possibility from [a reddit thread]).
-I emailed [Jason Scott] and he responded – and told me to come an hour before the tour so I'd get lunch!
+For the first day I had planned a visit to the HQ of Internet Archive (IA) (I learned about this possibility from [a reddit thread]).
+Back in April, I emailed [Jason Scott] and he responded – and told me to come an hour before the tour so I'd get lunch!
 Turns out, every Friday they host a community event of sorts, where they invite some speakers, and then discuss the topic while having pizza!

-After the lunch, the trip around the building started.
+After lunch, the trip around the building started, and oh boy, was it worth it!

 The HQ building very closely resembles the IA logo - but actually, it was the logo that came first, and then one of IA founders discovered the property